viky-ai/website/CONTRIBUTING.md

 1. Ask a content review.
 2. Ask a technical & design review.

-When your merge request is accepted, your contribution is merged to branch master.
-Then the generated static website will be automatically deployed.
+When your merge request is accepted, your contribution is merged to branch develop.
+Then the generated static website will be automatically deployed on development environnement.
+Finalize by mergin the branch develop into master in order to deploy automatically to production environment.

 ### Guides & API reference